 - String tension is not enough for professional gaming or tournaments

-Yonex Nanoray 80 is an attacker’s racquet.
-This racquet has the ability to accelerate the shuttle cork to elevated speeds that push the opposing player to the baseline of his court.
+Yonex Nanoray 80 is an attacker’s racket.
+This racket has the ability to accelerate the shuttle cork to elevated speeds that push the opposing player to the baseline of his court.
 With latest technologies, the nanoray 800 is constructed with the thinnest frame for improved aerodynamics during hard swings.

 Less cross-sectional area of the head frame pierces easily through the air, giving that extra speed.
 The shaft is stiff yet flexible to an extent absorbs energy during an impact, and also acts as a powerhouse when hard swings are played with the unmatched repulsiveness.